Kitware/ParaView/Plugins/DSP/README.md

 ### Spectrogram

-This filter computes the spectrogram of the input vtkTable column.
+This filter computes the spectrogram of the input.
 The output is a vtkImageData where the X and Y axes correspond to time and frequency, respectively.
 The spectrogram is computed by applying a FFT on temporal windows each containing